erdemozk/SafeAuth/README.md

 ## How To Use

 - For backend, create a '.env' file, copy everything from example.env and paste, just give your variables.
-- For frontend, update the Config.js file with your variables, you can also check ConfigForGithub.js.